There’s A Bald Eagle Soaring Over The North Branch Of The Chicago River

 IRVING PARK — Irving Park neighbors have been captivated this week by what bird experts say is a bald eagle hunting for fish along the North Branch of the Chicago River.

-Married couple Brian Holdampf and Amy Rescigno spotted the eagle Saturday afternoon while they were at their home, which sits along the North Branch of the Chicago River opposite Horner Park, Holdampf said.
+Married couple Brian Holdampf and Amy Rescigno spotted the eagle Saturday afternoon while they were at their home, which sits along the North Branch of the Chicago River opposite Horner Park.

 “I thought I’d seen an eagle before Saturday in the area, but [I] said to myself, ‘That’s crazy,’” Holdampf said.
 “But this time it stayed out for a little bit to stalk a fish and then caught it before a seagull chased it off.”